zzhangjii/learning-library/ApplicationIntegration-labguide.md

     section for the steps.

 2. Refresh your browser window.
 Due to clearing the browser cache, you will lose your connection to the Oracle Public Cloud.
-Follow the “Access Your Oracle Integration Instance” steps in the Preparing Your Environment section to sign in again.
-You’ll be browsing to the URL to access your My Oracle Services page.
+Browse to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.

 3. Return to your *Integration Home Page* by clicking on the *house icon* in the upper-left corner of the page: